dagu-org/dagu/docs/source/docker-compose.rst

 Using Docker Compose
 ===================================

-To automate workflows based on cron expressions, it is necessary to run both the ui server and scheduler process.
+To automate DAG executions based on cron expressions, it is necessary to run both the ui server and scheduler process.
 Here is an example `docker-compose.yml` setup for running Dagu using Docker Compose.

 .. code-block:: yaml